 A dangerous dog has more than once severely injured or killed a domestic animal while it was off the dog owner’s property or had – unprovoked – chased or approached an individual on the streets, sidewalks, or any public grounds in a menacing fashion or apparent attitude of attack.
 One or more persons must attest to these actions in a sworn statement, and appropriate authorities must dutifully investigate the history.

-In some instances, aggressive dogs can be declared dangerous under state law.
+In some instances, an aggressive dog can be declared dangerous under state law.
 In such situations, dog owners must take specific precautions and follow strict rules regarding their dogs; otherwise, they can face criminal charges for injuries the dangerous dog causes.

 Injuries and Diseases From Dog Bites